Risk Management

 To support climate risk identification and management, we previously developed a Carbon Liability Assessment Tool, with Scope 1 emissions quantification and regulatory information for each business unit.
 We assessed the price of carbon on both a realized cost and shadow pricing basis, and identified likely carbon pricing scenarios for all our operating areas.

-In 2021 and 2022, we developed and piloted a an Emissions Long-Range Planning Tool, which uses our 10-year projections of production to estimate our Scope 1 and 2 emissions, associated carbon taxes, and impacts of emission reduction projects.
+Our internally developed Emissions Long-Range Planning Tool uses our 10-year projections of production to estimate Scope 1 and 2 emissions, associated carbon taxes and the impacts of emission reduction projects.
 We are now using this to support our planning of production, capital allocation, budgeting, target setting and merger, acquisition and divestment decisions.